Djack06/Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the <ins>elk_install.yml</ins> file to <ins>/etc/ansible/elk_install.yml</ins>.
+- Copy the _elk_install.yml_ file to _/etc/ansible/elk_install.yml_.

-- Update the <ins>hosts</ins> file to include the following:
+- Update the _/etc/ansible/hosts_ file to include the following:
   - [elk]
   - 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to <ins>http://[your_elk_server_ip]:5601/app/kibana</ins> to check that the installation worked as expected.
+- Run the playbook, and navigate to _http://[your_elk_server_ip]:5601/app/kibana_ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._